 Delhi's air 'very poor' again due to high humidity

-After a brief relief, the national capital's air quality plunged to the "very poor" category again on Thursday because of high humidity following light rain, officials said.
+After a brief relief, the national capital's air quality plunged to the "very poor" category again on Thursday because of high humidity due to light rain, officials said.
 Delhi had been breathing relatively less polluted air for three days after a bright sun and improved wind speed pulled the city out of the grip of a dense haze that had been lingering over it since October 29.
-But the increased humidity on Thursday proved harmful.
+But the increased humidity on Thursday pushed the pollution levels up.

 On Sunday, too, a drizzle resulted in an increase in humidity, triggering a massive pollution spike.
 Weather experts said high humidity and slower winds hamper dispersion of pollutants and lead to the formation of more harmful secondary particles.